TheRakeshPurohit/Polyrise/README.md

 * [JSZip](https://stuk.github.io/jszip/) - package zip files in javascript
 * [FileSaver.js](https://github.com/eligrey/FileSaver.js/) - Client-side solution for saving files
 * [html2canvas](https://html2canvas.hertzen.com/) - Used for full website screenshots
+* [Openverse Api](https://docs.openverse.org/api/guides/documentation.html) - Used for users to easily search for images and audio files to add to or update their project.
+* [Iconify Api](https://iconify.design/docs/api/) - Used for users to easily search for vector graphics (svgs) to add to or update their project.

 ### License
 MIT